 Truck accidents can be caused by many reasons.
 Some of the most common reasons for truck accidents include:

 - Fatigued driving

 - Unsecured cargo

-An experienced truck accident lawyer can conduct an investigation into the accident and determine what caused it and who is responsible for it.
+An experienced Plano personal injury lawyer can conduct an investigation into the accident and determine what caused it and who is responsible for it.